We are a group of medicinal plant growers dedicated to improving community access to herbal medicine.

 Plant medicine works, but many people can't access it due to personal and systemic barriers.

-The Pacific Northwest has great options for getting herbal treatment, but growing those medicines is resource-intensive.
-Grassroots herbal clinics often struggle to supply the medicine our communities need.
+The Pacific Northwest has options for getting herbal treatment, but growing and obtaining those medicines is resource-intensive.

 Plantain Project is an all-volunteer group of plant lovers who turn urban yards into medicinal gardens.